dranur/REAGroup/README.md

 - Save settings and start the build run for the 'simple-sinatra-app' pipeline by clicking on 'Build now' button
 - Once all pipeline stages completed successfully, open a new browser window, type in your InstanceIPaddress and you should see Hello World!

-### Some of the known issues that need to be address in future versions
+### Some of the known issues that need to be addressed in future versions

 - Jenkin pipeline build can run once successful.
-Any attempts to run a second or subsequent times  will fail if docker image is not removed beforehand.
+Any attempts to run second or subsequent times  will fail if docker image is not removed beforehand.
-- The simple sinatra app in the container may not start up automatically after the container or host reboots.
+- The simple Sinatra app in the container may not start up automatically after the container or host reboots.